 (It actually goes beyond just things like platform functionality into even more complicated scenarios like being charged per CRM Salesperson Seat or by API calls.
 It can get very messy, very quickly).

-So if pricing is really important to you, I’d suggest going for a company that includes all-inclusive pricing as part of their pricing model.
+So if pricing is really important to you, I’d suggest going for a company that includes some level of transparent pricing as part of their pricing model.
 Net-Results happens to be one of those options.
 Unlike Marketo or HubSpot, which are notorious for their “cost creep” pricing models, Net-Results has a straight-up pricing structure.
 You pay based on the size of your active database (contacts that are unmailable are not counted towards your database size).
 That’s it.
 You get the whole platform, all the features, and full support.

 If you’re looking for a full, side-by-side comparison of the pricing of Marketo, Hubspot, Act-On and more, check out the Marketing Automation Comparison Report.
 It goes really in-depth with what you can expect to pay in those add-ons to your base price and can help determine which platform might really be best for your contact tier.